idelfonsog2/idelfonsog2.github.io/README.md

 ### **`Writting BDD + TDD in my current projects`**

 - **Who writes TDD?** tricky question🤔😅.
-Best case its the output of a conversation between: devs, product owners/managers, stakeholders, and quality assurance testers
+Best case, its the output of a conversation between: devs, product owners/managers, stakeholders, and quality assurance testers
 - **What is TDD?**  write software that assumes your production software is already built and make it compile/pass.
 - **Why use TDD?** In order to avoid introducing bugs as you are adding or changing behavior.
 - **When?** Drill down what you want your users to achieve _as concepts_ first _**[capabilities]**_